harmonm2/ECE387MidtermProject/GuideToCreatingAnLCDAnimation.md

 # ECE387MidtermProject

 Inspiration for this project was taken from http://www.jo3ri.be/arduino/projects/lcd-16x2-demo.
+Also be sure to check the LCD Arduino library for all of the useful functions https://www.arduino.cc/en/Reference/LiquidCrystal.

 To create any animation on a LCD, there are several steps: